-I got onto this one on bandcamp because of the album cover.
+I discovered this one on bandcamp because of the album cover.
 It’s pretty awesome and something I noticed is that there’s the artist signature at the bottom, there’s a good idea for you cover artists frustrated by bands or labels not giving credit on promo and bandcamp.
 This one is done by Joe Petagno.
 He’s done other Spirit Adrift records but I haven’t heard them.
 You can visit Joe’s site here and his impressive discog here.
-This artwork brings to mind Dark Souls but most things do, it’s a condition.
 I like how he’s filled wherever space would be with some kind of dangerous creature or symbol.
 There’s a lot going.

 It’s stated Spirit Adrift are doom but there’s a lighter melodic metal approach to it that’s very nice.
 A lot of older inspirations from early doom/heavy metal and early melodeath in the vocals and build ups.
 It feels like what Firelink was to black metal this year and it’s a release near on par with that in terms of music quality.
 It’s not the atypical expectation from the genre tag and I enjoy that, it’s refreshing and uses some forgotten aspects of it.
 It’s not associated with modern doom in any way that I can see.

 They certainly end the album nicely with a longer track that spent more time on each progression and new sound introduced, building up into a flurry of battling guitars.
-There’s a lot to enjoy overall as a metal fan but in terms of releases this month this one is lacking in an engaging theme.
-The lyrics are quite basic and call to mind most of power metal, even Demons & Wizards (Should I revisit them?
-They were the shit when I was a teen, I think I will).
+There’s a lot to enjoy overall as a metal fan but this one is lacking in an engaging theme.
+The lyrics are quite basic and call to mind most of power metal, even Demons & Wizards.
 It’s pretty formula driven or at least mixed for mainstream consideration.
-Something that’s clearly working for their current popularity and for relisting, but doesn’t speak to me as a writer in any way or really give me much to say beyond, it’s an easy listen.
+Something that’s clearly working for their current popularity and for relistening, but doesn’t speak to me as a writer in any way or really give me much to say beyond, it’s an easy listen.